LeeGrobler/weather-pro/README.md

 This Weather App allows users to search for the current weather and forecasts for a specific city.
 It utilizes the OpenWeatherMap API and Google Maps API to fetch the weather data and provide location suggestions.

+## Live Demo

+You can test the live application by visiting https://leegrobler.github.io/weather-pro.

 ## Prerequisites

 Before you begin, you will need to obtain API keys for the following services: